 Written By JACK SUNNUCKS

-In a new series, VIOLET GREY profiles female beauty entrepreneurs who are considered industry game changers for their individual approach to business.
+In this series, VIOLET GREY profiles female beauty entrepreneurs who are considered industry game changers for their individual approach to business.
 Each one entered the conversation in her own manner and maintained a steady, if not unparalleled, trajectory with her indomitable spirit.

 Jen Atkin has achieved the kind of profile most hair stylists can only dream of.
 Over the past decade, she’s been on a meteroric trajectory toward Vidal Sassoon status, only for this generation.
 While ladies clamored for Sassoon’s signature Five-Point cut, Atkin’s worldwide cabal obsesses over her effortless-looking style.
 Whether it’s tousled locks, slicked back updos, or poker-straight weaves, the key to Atkin’s success is that she creates looks for her clients that suit their faces.
 Her famous clients “wear their hair,” rather than the other way around–her creations never outshine the visages they frame.
 The other factor contributing to her mane-stream media blitz is who wears said hair, namely the most photographed women on the planet right now: the Kardashians.